 But what exactly is requeening, why is it necessary and how does a beekeeper do it?
 That's our focus here.

 Requeening is a strange term for many new beekeepers - but it is also one of the more literal terms we use.
-Requeening is simply replacing one queen with another.
+Requeening is replacing one queen with another.

 As simple as that.